wp-plugins/generate-post-thumbnails/readme.txt

 Donate link: http://wordpress.shaldybina.com/donate
 Tags: thumbnails, thumbnail
 Requires at least: 2.9
-Tested up to: 3.0
+Tested up to: 3.1
-Stable tag: 0.7
+Stable tag: 0.8

 Tool for mass generation of Wordpress posts thumbnails using the post images.

 == Description ==

-This plugin will generate post thumbnails using the post images.

-Wordpress 2.9 introduced new feature Post Thumbnails, that allows to specify post thumbnails sizes in themes, assign thumbnails for each post and easily display post thumbnail of required size in theme.

-This plugin will be useful if you need to assign post thumbnails for already existing blog posts using post images.By default it takes the first post image uploaded on server or externally hosted and assigns it as post thumbnail.
-Interface is based on Ajax to prevent timeout issues.
+This plugin generates Featured Image for all posts at once.

+It is based on WordPres 2.9+ feature - Post Thumbnails.
+This plugin takes the first image (by default) from post body and assignes it as a post Featured Image.
+It helps if your theme supports post thumbnails feature and you want to assign Featured Image for all your existing posts.

+Plugin performs mass manipulation on posts Featured Image property and uploads files if they are stored externally.
+Don't forget to backup your files and database before using this plugin.

+It displays log of success/fails.
+There is also a feature to remove all Featured Images from all posts - this only changes post setting, no actual files are removed.

 Related Links: